Russian GP: Hamilton wins after teammate Bottas ordered to move over

 It was a subdued Hamilton who was presented with his prize by Russian president Vladimir Putin, with little of the usual celebration next to his unhappy teammate.

-But he will move on to the Japanese Grand Prix in Suzuka in a fortnight with a commanding advantage over Vettel, who has seen his chances of a fifth title recede since the summer break in the face of a resurgent Mercedes team and Hamilton's individual brilliance.
+But he will move on to the Japanese Grand Prix in Suzuka with a commanding advantage over Vettel, who has seen his chances of a fifth title recede since the summer break in the face of a resurgent Mercedes team and Hamilton's individual brilliance.

 Mercedes has also increased its lead in the constructors' championship to 53 points over Ferrari, but that will be little consolation for Bottas, who is still seeking his fourth F1 victory and looked set to achieve it after claiming a brilliant pole Saturday and moving clear of his teammate in the early exchanges.